I went to Tokyo for Latin American food: A MAZ Review

 I, however, had fallen in love.

 Now I gatekeep the happy hour at Kayao because I don’t want it getting too packed.
-I crave their leche de tigre oysters regularly, and if I come in on a slow day and ask nicely enough the chef will send me a half order so I can get my fix without dropping $20 on them.
+I crave their leche de tigre oysters regularly, and if I ask nicely enough the chef will send me a half-order so I’m not ringing up a $26 charge for six.
 Akiro Handroll Bar recently opened its second location in Chicago after a successful run in Madrid (an anomalous choice of second city, but I’m certainly not complaining), which ended up being my favorite new Chicago restaurant in ‘25.

-Naturally it follows that one of my strongest culinary opinions is that Peruvian cuisine is criminally underrated outside of the culinary world.
+Naturally it follows that one of my strongest food opinions is that Peruvian cuisine is criminally underrated outside of the culinary world.
+That’s changed a lot in the past few years, but I still think it has a ways to go with the general public.

 To be clear: MAZ isn’t doing Nikkei.
-It’s doing Peruvian cuisine structured around the country’s megabiodiversity, using Japanese produce.
-That interplay was exactly what caught my attention.
-These two cuisines represent different extremes – native Japanese food tends to be light and delicate while Peruvian cuisine is most definitely not, so a marriage between the two should fall somewhere in the middle.
-And because both cultures care deeply about geography and seasonality, I knew that commitment to authenticity would be honored here.
+It’s doing Peruvian cuisine structured around the country’s megabiodiversity while using Japanese produce.
+That distinction was what caught my attention.
+These two cuisines represent different extremes – native Japanese food tends to be light and delicate while Peruvian cuisine is most certainly not, so a marriage between the two should fall somewhere in the middle.
+And because both cultures care deeply about geography and seasonality, I felt that commitment to authenticity would be honored here.

 The space and vibe

-After rolling out of my Uber at 8:28 for an 8:30 reservation, I glance around the giant complex grateful I didn’t opt for my taller heels and take off at a brusque speedwalk (☝️ not run) in some general direction that thankfully turns out to be the correct one.
+After hopping out of my Uber at 8:28 for an 8:30 reservation, I glance around the giant complex grateful I didn’t opt for taller heels and take off at a brusque speedwalk (☝️ not run) in some general direction that thankfully turns out to be the right one.
 When I get to the restaurant I see a sliding wood door recessed into a stone wall facade, the thin lettering of the restaurant’s name nearly vanishing into the rock.
-Don’t worry about missing that because there are three Michelin plaques next to the door.
+Don’t worry about missing it, because there are three Michelin plaques right next to the door.

 The space is tiny and dark.
 Chicago’s Cariño still holds the record for the smallest Michelin restaurant I’ve dined at, but MAZ isn’t much bigger with a total of seven tables in the space.

-The vibe is also damn near the polar opposite of Den’s, where I dined the week before — stark slate grays and browns dominate an incredibly minimalist and impersonal setting.
-There’s no vibrancy in the space at all, and I immediately wonder how it compares to older sibling Central.
-It’s visually cold and dark, completely lacking any windows – it kind of feels like you’re in a manmade cave.
-It’s almost barren, in a way I’m not a fan of.
+The vibe is also damn near the polar opposite of Den’s, where I dined the week before — stark slate grays and browns dominate an incredibly minimalist and impersonal space.
+There’s no vibrancy here at all, and I immediately wonder how it compares to older sibling Central.
+It’s cold and visually dark, completely lacking any windows – it almost feels like you’re in a manmade cave.
+It’s barren in a way I’m not a fan of.

-The atmosphere is classical fine dining.
+And the atmosphere is classic fine dining.
 Rainforest sounds play over soft ambient music.
 Conversation is muted and formal.
 Service is very sharp and attentive as I hear the team switch effortlessly between Spanish, English, and Japanese with the other patrons around me.
 The vibe is luxe, and even the warm towels provided between courses are imbued with citrus.
 If you’re familiar with the Chicago fine dining scene, it reminded me a lot of Ever and Oriole.
-That means it’s firmly on the formal end of the spectrum — again, a sharp contrast from the atmosphere at Den, where chef Zaiyu was walking around showing us pics from his fishing trip (on the Amazon!!).
+That means it’s firmly on the formal end of the spectrum — again, a sharp contrast from the atmosphere at Den, where chef Zaiyu was walking around showing us photos from his fishing trip (on the Amazon!!).

 The meal and experience

-I’m then seated and order my drink.
-I get one of the only Peruvian wines I see on the menu, an orange wine known as Italia.
-I only learned about orange wines recently when a friend ordered one at Lardon during my Chicago grease pilgrimage disguised as a goodbye tour (sorry to friends, I used you all to eat more food.
-But your exploitation at my hands was worth it, because Lardon has been one of my favorite finds this year!)
+I’m seated and order my drink.
+I get one of the only Peruvian wines I see on the menu, an orange wine known as Italia (no, I don’t know why it’s called Italia).
+I only learned about orange wines recently when a friend ordered one at Lardon during my goodbye Chicago tour that was really just an excuse for me to hit up my favorite spots before I left.
+Sorry friends, I used you all for selfish and greedy purposes.
+But your exploitation at my hands was worth it, because Lardon has been one of my favorite finds this year!

 I tend to prefer white wines, so I figured I’d like this, and I was right: it’s slightly dry and not too sweet.
-My waitress offered me a darker orange wine off-menu and I kind of wish I’d taken her up on it, but with this being my first one I wanted something closer to what I knew I liked.
 Educating myself on alcohol has been burning a hole through my wallet in Tokyo, but damn if it hasn’t been worth it nearly every time.
-This city has blown me away in almost every capacity.
+This city has blown me away in nearly every capacity.

 As for the main event, I knew that the food would be a winner from the very first course.
 To start, the meal is so visually striking.
 I’m not sure if I’ve ever had a more beautiful meal in my life, and the flavors and textures were meeting that visual beauty in spades.
-I feel like a part of the reason the space is so minimalist is to let the vibrancy of the meal shine, and shine it does.
+I feel like a part of the reason the space is so minimalist is to let the food shine, and shine it does.

 Coastal Seafloor (-10 MBSL)

 The clam three ways is a very strong start.
 I’m breaking open a citric ice cream to fish murugai clam out of the most delicious ceviche I’ve had in my life.
-Raw akagai clam is blanketed in a gelatin “dumpling skin” with Japanese vegetables and seaweed.
+Raw akagai clam is blanketed in a gelatin “dumpling skin” among Japanese seaweed and vegetables.
 The hokkigai and seaweed in gelatin ends up being one of my favorite bites of the meal, full stop.
 The flavors in that one are reminiscent of South Asian flavors to me for some reason, but I couldn’t exactly tell you why.

 Jungle Pond (185 MASL)

-The next course is my first time trying turtle.
-This is what I love about Japan – I’ve tried raw horse, tongue, neck, gizzards, fish eyes, and turtle here for the first time.
+The next course is my first time having turtle.
+This is what I love about Japan – I’ve tried raw horse, tongue, neck, gizzards, fish eyes, and now turtle here for the first time.
 The turtle is served two ways, as a sausage and stew.
-Both are delicious, and the stew has so much going on that I’m struggling to tell which part was even the turtle meat.
-It almost tastes like a Peruvian peanut minestrone — that’s the best way I can place it flavor-wise.
+Both are delicious, and the stew has so much going on that I’m struggling to tell which part was the turtle meat.
+It almost tastes like a Peruvian peanut minestrone.
 The veggies on top (yes, those little squares everyone was asking about on Insta) were delicious and provided a nice contrast.
-Eating this felt like half the dishes I had at Oriole – a lot of “I have no idea what the hell I’m eating, but it’s absolutely delicious”.
+Eating this felt like half the dishes I had at Oriole – a lot of “I have no idea what the hell I’m putting in my mouth, but it’s absolutely delicious”.

 Cold Sea Water (-5 MBSL)